Andreiasribeiro/bank-api-tests/README.md

 ## ⚙️ Environment Configuration (.env)

-You must create a `.env` file in the root directory with the following structure:
+Before running the test, you must create a `.env` file in the root directory with the following structure:
 BASE_URL=http://localhost:3000

 Replace the URL with the correct API endpoint if necessary.